Rakeela/dragora-notes/2022-01-04-Two-Hundred-and-Thirteenth.md

 Groomers take note: teach your victims gratitude.
 More than anything else, if your victims are grateful they will be the ones at fault.

 ---
+I only ever had one lover younger than myself.
+Madison, who was 12 when I was 14.
+I met her on Furcadia where we both had otter characters, and we moved to IMVU.
+IMVU was appealing as a sort of visual cuddling method, but middle school was brutal, and I needed my happy space NOT to have a village built up in it.
+I dumped her for wanting to have kids with me.
+I am glad that I didn't teach Madison gratitude, but rather I got frustrated with her as her tales of her other friendships seemed rife with needing to stand up for herself.

+Before Madison was Nander, when I was even younger, with a much larger age gap between us.
+Nander was actually pretty great, he came off like a poet to me, and he encouraged me to do a lot of new things.
+Too many new things, frankly; I regret the relationship in hindsight.

+Before Nander was Sedyana, at the cusp of adolescence for me, but I hold Sedyana blameless as I believe I never told her anything that would indicate my age.

+---
 Back to [[day-post-archive]]